mahakjain898/SMS_Simulation/README.md

 3. Progress monitor that displays the following and updates it every N seconds(configurable):

-• Number of messages sent so far
+   &nbsp;• Number of messages sent so far

-• Number of messages failed so far
+   &nbsp;• Number of messages failed so far

-• Average time per message so far
+   &nbsp;• Average time per message so far

 One instance each for the producer and the progress monitor will be started while a variable number of senders can be started with different mean processing time and error rate settings